 Our greenhouse gas footprint

 The most meaningful way to measure the greenhouse gas (GHG) impact of our business is to look across the whole lifecycle of our products.
-Accurate measurement and transparent reporting of our GHG footprint helps us adapt our strategy, set ambitious targets, and assess our progress towards our 2030 halving commitment.
+Accurate measurement and transparent reporting of our GHG footprint help us adapt our strategy, set ambitious targets and assess our progress towards our 2030 halving goal.

 Why do we measure our GHG footprint?

 What is the real GHG impact of a business like ours?
 For many years, businesses thought about this question in terms of their own factories, where energy use is easiest to measure and where they had most control.

-The direct emissions from our factories are a vital focus for us, and we measure them carefully - but they amount to less than 5% of our total GHG footprint.
-A much more meaningful picture of our impact comes from measuring across the value chain: from raw materials (primary packaging, secondary packaging and ingredients) to manufacturing, transport, storage at retail and at home, and crucially, consumer use and disposal, which account for over 60% of our total GHG footprint.
+The direct emissions from our factories are a vital focus for us, and we measure them carefully – but they amount to less than 5% of the total GHG footprint of our products.
+A much more meaningful picture of our product impact comes from measuring it across the value chain: from raw materials (primary packaging, secondary packaging and ingredients) to manufacturing, transport, storage at retail and at home, and crucially, consumer use and disposal, which account for over 60% of our total GHG footprint.

-Climate change is a principle risk factor for both our business and society at large.
+Climate change is a principal risk factor for both our business and society at large.
 For example, temperature increases and extreme weather events (storms, floods, droughts) can drastically raise the cost of raw materials and packaging, which in turn can affect the affordability of our products.
 Mitigating climate change starts by reducing our own environmental impact, which is why we measure our GHG footprint and track our progress towards halving our GHG impact by 2030.

 How do we calculate our GHG footprint?